 implications of receiving the allowance?
 The Canada Revenue

 Agency (CRA) considers these payments to be a “wage loss

 replacement plan” as discussed in Paragraph 6(1)(f) of the Income Tax Act.
-A T4A will be issued by the NLMA in January
+A T4A will be issued by the NLMA

-or February of each year for each individual who receives
+via e-mail in February of each year for each individual who receives

 allowance payments in the previous tax year.

 - Will taxes be